 In such situations, there are a number of possible consequences.
 One common consequence is “deadlock”, where every thread eventually quits computing as it waits for results from another thread.
 A second common consequence is “livelock”, where one or more threads commandeer all of the computing resource and effectively lock out the other portions.
 In each case, no further progress in the system is made.
 A third common consequence is that data may be corrupted or lack currency (timeliness).
 A fourth common consequence is that one or more threads detect an error associated with the protocol and terminate prematurely, leaving the protocol in an unrecoverable state.

-Concurrent protocols are very difficult for humans to correctly design and implement.
-Completely synchronous protocols, such as defined by CSP, by Petri nets or by the simple Ada rendezvous protocol can be statically shown to be free from protocol errors such as deadlock and livelock, and considerable progress has been made to verify that the complete system (data and concurrency protocols) is correct.
-Simple asynchronous protocols that exclusively use concurrent threads and protected regions can also be shown statically to have correct behaviour using model checking technologies, as shown by [LA 1999].
-More complex and asynchronous protocols cannot be statically shown to have correct behaviours.

 The potential damage from attacks on protocols depends upon the nature of the system using the protocol and the protocol itself.
 Self-contained systems using private protocols can be disrupted, but it is highly unlikely that predetermined executions (including arbitrary code execution) can be obtained.
-On the other extreme threads communicating openly between systems using well-documented protocols can be disrupted in any arbitrary fashion with effects such as the destruction of system resources (such as a database), The generation of wrong but plausible data, or arbitrary code execution.
+On the other extreme threads communicating openly between systems using well-documented protocols can be disrupted in any arbitrary fashion with effects such as the destruction of system resources (such as a database), the generation of wrong but plausible data, or arbitrary code execution.
 In fact, many documented client-server based attacks consist of some abuse of a protocol such as SQL transactions.

 6.CGM.4 Applicable Language Characteristics